syncthing/docs/dev/device-ids.rst

 To understand device IDs we need to look at the underlying mechanisms.
 At first startup, Syncthing will create a public/private keypair.

-Currently this is a 3072 bit RSA key.
+Currently this is a 384 bit ECDSA key (3072 bit RSA prior to v0.12.5, which is what is used as an example in this article).
 The keys are saved in the form of the private key (``key.pem``) and a self signed certificate (``cert.pem``).
 The self signing part doesn't actually add any security or functionality as far as Syncthing is concerned but it enables the use of the keys in a standard TLS exchange.

 The typical certificate will look something like this, inspected with ``openssl x509``::